NFOK13004U Food Science and Culinary Techniques

 - Evaluate a complex food and communicate the compositional structure of the product.

 - Evaluate the effect of various culinary techniques on the food structure and flavour.

 - Ability to plan an experiment which relates to the effect of a culinary technique on the sensory properties of food and evaluate the outcome in relation to the hypothesis.

 - Ability to give and receive peer feedback.

 - Ability to communicate scientific topics within food science and culinary techniques in (academic) English.

 - Integrate scientific disciplines (food chemistry and food physics) in planning and evaluation of practical experiments.

-- Cooperate with other students on planning and performing practical exercises including oral evaluation of the theoretical outcome through afterlab discussions at plenary course sessions.
+- Cooperate with other students on planning and performing practical exercises including written and oral evaluation of the theoretical outcome through afterlab discussions at plenary course sessions.